denten-books/plain-text/2-device.md

 storage medium, and a device that can alter its internal states based on the reading and writing of scanned symbols.
-They are able "read" and "write" and otherwise manipulate symbolic representation, they ingest tape, and they convert covert symbol into internal structure.
-Like the Turing machine, the Bumstead telegraph is capable of recursion: ultimately, it can produce and interpret its own control codes.
+They are able "read" and "write" and otherwise manipulate symbolic representation, they ingest tape, and they covert symbol into internal structure.
 By 1905, Donald Murray, the inventor of the popular Murray telegraph, could write that "if we disregard the small class of telegrams that merely express emotions, *the essence of telegraphy is control* [emphasis mine]."
 He wrote also that "telegraph systems, therefore, belong not to the class of producing or distributing, but to the class of controlling mechanisms" [@murray_setting_1905, 556].
 For the automated telegraph, control code and the message are one.
 The mechanism interprets some signals as figure and character and other signals as control code affecting the internal mechanical configuration of the device.
 The first type of code holds "significance" for humans, where the second for the mechanism itself.
 It is "transmitting intelligence" in a sense of externalizing machine states and "interpreting" in the sense of mechanical reconfiguration of internal parts.

+By 1936, when Turing publishes his paper on computable numbers, these inventions do not merely anticipate the modern computer, they are brought to mass market in the widespread manufacture of computing scales, dial recorders, electric tabulating machines, and computing typewriters made by companies like Underwood Computing Machine, Electromatic, and International Business Machines (IBM).
+Rather than a single eureka moment, the invention of the universal machine should therefore be viewed as a gradual historical process that culminates in Turing's universal (and minimally viable) specifications.
 When viewed in the context of book history, the universal Turing machine signifies a consummation of several broad, long-term trends that begin with the invention of writing itself.
-The material history of literary computing begins with petrified words that endure forever, and ends with word as an electrical charge: animated, radiant, fluid, and iridescent [@mcgann_radiant_2001; @bryant_fluid_2002].
+The material history of literary computing begins with petrified words that endure forever, and ends with word as an electrical
+charge: animated, radiant, fluid, and iridescent [@mcgann_radiant_2001;
+@bryant_fluid_2002].

-To rediscover the book in the guise of a computational literary artifact means coming to terms with it as a robot---a device for remote machine control.
+What does the material history of the computer mean for the history of the book?
+The electronic book is, after all, a kind of a computer.
+It is a Turing machine.
+It belongs therefore in part to a class of controlling devices, as described by Murray and Baumstead.
+To discover the book in the guise of a *computational* literary artifact means coming to terms with it as a kind of a robot---a device for remote machine control.
 It entails seeing through to the simulated nature of the electronic text.
 Everything that we know to be true of text in print---from the shape of the letters to the position of text on a page, to characters, words, sentences, paragraphs, sections, chapters, and manuscripts, to more abstract categories like poems, novels, plays, and short stories, to authors, styles, narratives, and discourses, in short to all textual constructs that have their dimensions in physical space (and that is all of them), the entire burden of literary theory---must be reconstructed again as a *simulation*.

 Furthermore, it means also gaining awareness of other simulations that are enacted simultaneously through the device.
 Where a book is a just a book, the